tarasenya/mlopszoomcamp_final_project/README.md

 **DISCLAIMER:**  I am not a doctor to qualitatively evaluate a model.

 **DISCLAIMER 2:** Even if a classificator has a small precision, it can be rather useful.
 Indeed, if a "reasonable" classificator says that a patient will have a heart stroke, it means that he/she probably resembles the ones that had a heart stroke, so perhaps one should more closely look at him and perform additional medicine procedures.

 Project Organization
 ------------

-    ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data